Slip and Fall Accident?

-Property owners owe a legal duty to visitors and guests who enter upon the premises, but victims can suffer devastating injuries in the slip and fall or other type of accident.
+Property owners have a legal duty to keep visitors and guests safe on their premises, but victims can suffer devastating injuries if property owners don’t take the proper precautions.
 Fortunately, Georgia law on premises liability allows you to recover compensation for your losses.
 Our slip and fall and premises liability attorneys at Blasingame, Burch, Garrard & Ashley, P.C. can help you navigate the complicated claims process and laws governing these cases.

-Please contact our Athens, GA office at (706) 354-4000 to obtain more information, and review our answers to some of the common questions victims ask about premises liability claims.
+We offer free consultations and there’s no fee unless we win your case.
+BBGA has offices in Atlanta, Athens, and Lake Oconee, and we handle cases across the state of Georgia.
+Please contact our office at (706) 354-4000 to obtain more information, and review our answers to some of the common questions victims ask about premises liability claims.

-Does Georgia Law Cover Slip and Fall and Premises Liability Cases?
+Does Georgia Law Cover Slip and Fall Cases?

-Yes, the Official Code of Georgia imposes liability upon an owner or occupier of land where a person suffers injuries due to the failure to keep the premises safe for others.
+Yes, the Official Code of Georgia imposes liability upon an owner or occupier of land where a person suffers injuries due to the failure of the property owner keeping the premises safe for others.
 Slip and fall incidents are a type of premises liability case, but there are many other types of accidents that can occur due to hazardous conditions on property.
 These claims are based upon negligence, so you must show that:

-- The breach of duty resulted in a dangerous condition that caused your injuries; and,
+- The breach of duty resulted in a dangerous condition that caused your injuries

 Who May Be Liable in a Slip and Fall Case?